vorakl/vorakl.github.io/src.docs/content/articles/availability.rst

 |

 It is also useful to know how to estimate a potential downtime, the amount of time when your system may be out of service.
-To do this, remember that the availability SLO is defined for a one-year period.
+To do this, remember that the availability SLO is defined for one-year period.
 Therefore, *60s by 60m by 24h by 365d* gives us *31536000* seconds of a total uptime.
-Then, if the availability is "five-nines" (99.999%), then the downtime is 0.001%, or `31536000 * 0.00001 = 315.36` sec, which is about *5.256* minutes per year that the service can be down.
+Then, if the availability is "five-nines" (99.999%), then the downtime is 0.001%, or `31536000 * 0.001% => 31536000 * 0.00001 = 315.36` sec, which is about *5.256* minutes per year that the service can be down.
 A similar calculation for "three-nines" (99.9%) availability shows that the service can be down for `31536000 * 0.001 = 31536` seconds, or 525.6 minutes, or *8.76* hours per year.

 |